Don’t get me wrong I really love cooking.

 ‘Just bring a slice, and don’t cut it remember’.

 Here it was again the famous ‘slice’ so strange to me when I first arrived in Australia.
-Yet the very fabric of life in a small town is affected by its women and their culinary skills.
-The cake stalls make fund raising a failure or success.
-Local women have a huge variety of recipes for slices, it is their ‘stock in trade’.
-So with a collection of ingredients designed to destroy dental health I began to bake.
+The very fabric of life in a small town is affected by its women and their culinary skills.
+The cake stalls make fundraising a failure or success.
+Local women have a huge variety of recipes for slices; it is their ‘stock in trade’.
+So with a collection of ingredients designed to destroy dental health, I began to bake.

 In fact, if you just mixed that lot together it would be enough!
 Jenny Craig, eat your heart out, just reading some recipes stacks on the weight.